TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/024 View Todos Filtering.md

 ```csharp
 () => doShowFilters = !doShowFilters
 ```
-What this will do is simple to just flip the value of doShowFilters.
+What this will do is simply to just flip the value of doShowFilters.
 If it is `false`, it will become `true` and vice versa.

 Then we have the `@if`-statement checking if the filter inputs should be displayed.
 We have:
-1) First a text input for the ser name.
+1) First a text input for the User name.
 2) Then a number input to filter by User ID.
 3) Then a drop down, i.e. `<select>`, with three values: all, true, false.
 If all is selected, this filter is not used.
 4) And finally a text input to check if the Title of a Todo contains the inserted text.

-The div, and nested button, below already existed, they are merely included so that you can see what part of the view is new.
+The div and nested button below (lines 36-38) already existed, they are merely included so that you can see what part of the view is ne, i.e. most of the above.

 ## Styling

-We do need a bit of styling, e.g. the icons are too large, and the filters should be organized just a little bit.
+We do need a bit of styling, e.g. the icons are too large (they are .png files, and should have just been made smaller, e.g. 30 by 30 pixels), and the filters should be organized just a little bit.

-Create a style-behind, `ViewTodos.razor.css`, and paste in the following style:
+Create a style-behind, "ViewTodos.razor.css", and paste in the following style:

 ```css
 .filter-bar {